frdedynamics/varying-admittance-algorithm/README.md

 vary some admittance

-Based on the article Avariable admittance control strategy for stable physical human–robot interaction by Ferraguti et al. https://doi.org/10.1177/0278364919840415
+Based on the article A variable admittance control strategy for stable physical human–robot interaction by Ferraguti et al. https://doi.org/10.1177/0278364919840415